reilivia/reilivia.github.io/_posts/2022-09-20-exploring-the-recursion-function.markdown

 </div>
 <br>

+[Click Here][js-recursiverectangle-canvasapi] if the embedded javascript doesn't work.

 By this point I was confident enough about recursion and ready to dip my feet into using Canvas API.
 I tried to conver the recursive rectangle into Canvas API.
 Here are some things that I've done:

 {% highlight ruby %}